-- Across transactions, the maximum is limited to five snapshots per minute.
-(Specified by the node property max-error-snapshots-per-minute.)
+- Across transactions, the maximum is limited to five snapshots per minute (specified by the node property

 Configure Snapshot Periodic Collection Frequency

 If you have a high load production environment, it is important that you do not use low values for snapshot collection, in other words, configure collection on a very frequent basis.
 When there are thousands or millions of requests per minute, collecting snapshots too frequently may result in many extra snapshots that are not highly useful.
-Either turn OFF the periodic snapshots and apply to all Business Transactions, or choose a very conservative (high) rate depending on the expected load.
+Either turn off the periodic snapshots and apply to all Business Transactions, or choose a very conservative (high) rate depending on the expected load.
 For example, if you have a high load on the application, choose every 1000th executions or every 20 minutes, depending on the load pattern.
-See Overview of Transaction Snapshots.